-The establishment of a foundation chair in Hospital Administration was made possible by a generous grant from the W. K. Kellogg Foundation, Battle Creek, Michigan, U.S.A.
+The establishment of the Foundation Chair in Hospital Administration was made possible by a generous grant from the W. K. Kellogg Foundation, Battle Creek, Michigan, U.S.A.

-The evolutionary trend in the hospital's basic functions and its expanding services have transformed the hospital over a short period of time from a simple structure to a highly complex, scientific organisation.
-Every new discovery, every advancement in medical science, adds to the complexity of function throughout the hospital, whether it be maintenance, laundry, house-keeping or purchasing.
+The continual expansion of the basic functions and services of the modern hospital have transformed it in a short period of time from a relatively simple structure to a highly complex organisation.
+Every advance in medical science has added to the complexity of function in all departments of the hospital, and this changing and intricate pattern has turned its financial transactions into a major accounting process.

-There was relatively little challenge to the administrative skills in the hospital of yesterday as compared with the modern one.
-Administrative activities were confined to a few internal operations dealing with nursing care, food service and simple supply needs.
-Today there is a large increase in the personnel needed to staff the hospital.
-The degrees of skill required by them, the competition for their employment and the problems of human relations involved, require the skilful techniques of good management.
-Consequently, the hospital today demands a competent trained executive officer in the management role.
+The administrative activities of the hospital of yesterday were largely confined to a few internal operations dealing with nursing care, food service and simple supply needs.
+Today with the large increase in the personnel needed to staff the hospital and in the degrees of skill required by them, the resulting problems of human relations call for the skilful techniques of good management.